GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

 \subsection{Experimental Setup}

 To address the research questions introduced in Section~\ref{sec:experiments}, we designed and conducted extensive experiments to evaluate the performance of GateLens.

 The experimental data comprises two distinct benchmarks.
 The first benchmark consists of 50 queries designed with the assistance of release engineers, quality engineers, and verification engineers.
-These queries are categorized into four levels of difficulty, following the same approach introduced in GoNoGo \citep{khoee2024gonogo}, to assess GateLens's performance across varying levels of difficulty.
+To assess GateLens’s performance across a spectrum of query complexities, these queries are categorized into four difficulty levels.
 The four levels of query difficulty are defined as follows: